Cardinal (train): Train consist

+The Cardinal is used by Amtrak to ferry equipment between Chicago and Amtrak's Beech Grove Shops outside Indianapolis for repairs, so other equipment can be added to the train between those two locations.

 Route overview

 Amtrak bills the Cardinal's route as one of the most scenic in its system.
 After an early morning departure from New York and traveling south down the Northeast Corridor, the train passes through Virginia's rolling horse country, across the Blue Ridge and the Shenandoah Valley.
 It then climbs the Allegheny Mountains and stops at the resort town of White Sulphur Springs, home to The Greenbrier, a famous luxury resort.
 The Cardinal descends on tracks through New River Gorge National Park and Preserve, a unit of the National Park Service protecting the longest deepest river gorge in the Eastern U.S. The river is popular for white water rafting, and the cliffs attract rock climbers.
 The forests blaze with autumn foliage and the train usually sells out during the peak season.
-The Cardinal will often add the only remaining full-length dome car in Amtrak service, car number 10031, to the consist in the autumn to try to accommodate the leaf peepers.

-The schedules are timed to provide a daylight transit of the New River Gorge almost all year.
-So westbound, the train travels at night from Charleston, West Virginia, on to Indianapolis, where it arrives about dawn, reaching Chicago in mid-morning.
-Eastbound the Cardinal departs late afternoon, reaching Indianapolis before midnight, Charleston mid-morning, and NYC in the late evening.
-Unfortunately, Cincinnati is served both directions with stops after midnight, yet about 15,000 passengers a year arrive or depart from this station.
+The schedules are timed to allow trains to travel through the New River Gorge in daylight nearly all year.
+Westbound, the train travels at night from Charleston, West Virginia, on to Indianapolis, where it arrives at about dawn, reaching Chicago mid-morning.
+Eastbound, the Cardinal departs late afternoon, reaching Indianapolis before midnight, Charleston mid-morning, and New York City in the late evening.
+While Cincinnati is served both directions with stops after midnight, about 15,000 passengers a year arrive or depart from this station.

 The Cardinal is one of only two of Amtrak's 15 long-distance trains to operate only three days a week, the other being the Sunset Limited.
-Like other long-distance trains, passengers are not allowed to travel only between stations on the Northeast Corridor on the Cardinal.
-Eastbound trains only stop to discharge passengers from Alexandria northward, and westbound trains only stop to receive passengers from Newark to Washington.
-This policy aims to keep seats available for passengers making longer trips; passengers traveling between Northeast Corridor stations can use the more frequent Acela Express or Northeast Regional services.